GeorgeZhang744/Codepath-Web102-Projects/project-2/README.md

 ## Notes

-I had a hard time adding image to the the center of the card while maintaining the card-flipping functionality work properly
+Challenge encountered: I had a hard time adding image to the the center of the card while maintaining the card-flipping functionality work properly

 ## License